rafalm0/Splitpy/README.md

-# Flask-Api
+# SplitPy

-Flask Api Store
-This skeleton can be used for any type of project desired to be deployed.
+App for splitting bills

 ## Table of Contents